Comparison

 What counts as AI customer support for regulated industries?

-In a regulated industry, ticket volume is the wrong measure for an AI support agent.
-What counts is whether every action it takes would survive an audit.
-A bank, lender or insurer answering customers with AI has to satisfy the same regulators and rules govern human agents, on every interaction.
+For regulated industries, the best AI customer support comes down to one test: would every action the agent takes survive an audit?
+Ticket volume and deflection rate, the numbers most vendors lead with, say nothing about that.
+A bank, lender or insurer answering customers with AI has to satisfy the same regulators and rules that govern its human agents, on every interaction.

 That raises the bar in three places.
 The agent has to apply financial regulation in real time, from the UK's FCA Consumer Duty to the US Fair Debt Collection Practices Act, rather than rely on a generic security certificate.
 It has to log every decision, data point and guardrail check so a compliance team can reconstruct what happened.
 And it has to resolve the customer's problem end to end, because a firm that contains a vulnerability disclosure or a complaint without solving it has created a regulatory problem rather than closing one.